Me at right talking with one of the senior residents |

 Dr. Mike Borja, a pediatrician, wooed the elders by singing Mike Buble songs which caused some of them to be teary-eyed and wax sentimental.
 A short video showing about the Philippines followed suit.

-The FACC officers pose with the senior residents, their
+The FACC officers pose with the senior residents, their nursing staff and the volunteer dancers |

 At the program's end the senior residents and staff were given “back catchers” made from the Philippines.